mnoumanhanif/peft-sentiment-classification/README.md

 ## 📝 **Citation**

-If you use this work, please cite the student research project:
+If you use this work, please cite the research project:

 ```
 M. N. Hanif.
 Parameter-Efficient Fine-Tuning for Sentiment Classification: